woutdp/live_svelte/README.md

 ```
 cd assets && npm install --save-dev typescript
 ```

+## Caveats

+### Slot Interoperability

+Slot interoperability is still experimental, **so use with caution!**

+Svelte doesn't have an official way of setting the slot on mounting the Svelte object or updating it on subsequent changes, unlike props.
+This makes using slots from within Liveview on a Svelte component fragile.

+The server side rendered initial Svelte rendering does have support for slots so that should work as expected.

+Slots may eventually reach a state where it is stable, any help in getting there is appreciated.
+If you know a lot about the internals of Svelte your help may be invaluable here!

+Any bugs related to this are welcome to be logged, PR's are especially welcome!

 ## Credits
 - [Ryan Cooke](https://dev.to/debussyman) - [E2E Reactivity using Svelte with Phoenix LiveView](https://dev.to/debussyman/e2e-reactivity-using-svelte-with-phoenix-liveview-38mf)